Historic Compromise: History

+Background

-In 1973, Enrico Berlinguer, General Secretary of the Italian Communist Party (PCI), launched a three-article proposal in the communist magazine Rinascita calling for a "democratic alliance" with Christian Democracy (DC), embraced by Aldo Moro.
-One factor that inspired this proposal was the recent overthrow of the Allende Government in Chile.
+In 1973, Berlinguer launched a three-article proposal in the communist magazine Rinascita calling for a "democratic alliance" with the DC, embraced by Moro.
+One factor that inspired this proposal was the coup d'état in 1973 that overthrew the democratic-elected Allende government and ended the Presidential Republic era.
 For Berlinguer, the events in Chile proved that the Marxist left could not aspire to govern in democratic countries without establishing alliances with more moderate forces.

 Another major reason for the change in PCI policy was the advent of the 1973 oil crisis that challenged the Western welfare states and would ultimately provide the pretext for neoliberalism.
-Not only could the crisis endanger welfare spending, but the PCI feared it could even threaten the fragile liberal democracy as a whole, in the same way that the 1929 crisis had given way to Nazism and ultimately to the Second World War.
-Stephen Gundle has remarked that the party had legitimate reasons to fear a resurgence of fascist authoritarianism due to the terrorist strategy of tension employed during the Years of Lead, along with the increasing electoral strength of both the centre-right and far-right.
-Hence the PCI aimed to participate in government to at least consolidate the gains of the previous decades and structurally entrench the Italian road to socialism.
-This could even "be seen as orthodoxy" because it was in line with the post-war coalition governments that followed Togliatti's so-called Salerno Turn in 1944.
+Not only could the crisis endanger welfare spending, but the PCI feared it could even threaten the fragile liberal democracy as a whole, in the same way that the Wall Street crash of 1929 and the Great Depression had given way to Nazism and ultimately to the Second World War.
+Cultural historian Stephen Gundle remarked that the party had legitimate reasons to fear a resurgence of fascist authoritarianism due to the terrorist strategy of tension employed during the Years of Lead, along with the increasing electoral strength of both the centre-right and far-right.
+The PCI aimed to participate in government to at least consolidate the gains of the previous decades and structurally entrench the Italian road to socialism.
+This could even "be seen as orthodoxy" because it was in line with the post-war coalition governments that followed long-time PCI leader Palmiro Togliatti's Salerno Turn in 1944.